Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-Instead, stay within the old city limits of Barcelona, or right outside like in Gràcia, because when you are out in the boonies it can be difficult to find transportation back and forth to downtown.
+Instead, the best places to stay in Barcelona are within the old city limits, or right outside like in Gràcia.
+When you’re out in the further neighborhoods it can be difficult to find transportation back and forth to downtown.
 Keep in mind that the metro closes around midnight — you don’t want to take expensive taxis or tear yourself away like Cinderella!

 Avoid La Rambla.
 La Rambla, or Las Ramblas as it is more often called, is the most famous street in Barcelona and at one time would have been a wonderful place to stay.
 Over the years, however, its popularity has become its downfall with overpriced souvenir shops and tourist traps.

 We suggest taking a walk down to see La Rambla for yourself, but avoid spending too much of your precious time there.
 Barcelona has a lot of amazing things to offer you, but La Rambla is not one of them.
-Go see it and then hightail it to El Raval or El Born.
+Go see it and then hightail it to one of the best places to stay in Barcelona: El Raval or El Born.

 Learn a little Catalan.
 Barcelona’s official language is Catalan, not Spanish.
 Locals will not expect you to know Catalan, but they will appreciate it.
 Say bon dia for hello, adéu for goodbye, and mercès for thank you.
 Learn these three simple phrases and the Catalans will be so appreciative of your respect of their language!